 The healthcare industry has become perhaps the most regulated in the United States.
+And it accounts for 18% of the U.S. gross domestic product.
 As providers and other players respond to this regulatory environment, the health law field has become a dynamic and complex area of law.
 And it is one evidencing a marked growth in legal employment.
 Indeed, health law has become such a specialized area that some state bars have developed board certification programs in healthcare.